-Although there is no single most important trait, learning how to find motivated sellers can be one of the most critical skills in real estate investing.
+Although there is no single most important trait, learning to find motivated seller leads can be one of the most critical skills in real estate investing.

 Does that sound too good to be true?
 It’s not.

-In 2003, we built our first website to generate motivated seller leads.
+In 2003, we built our first website to generate motivated seller leads for wholesalers.
 Since then, we’ve refined our marketing systems, website platforms, and overall strategy on what it takes to drive leads online.

-The lead generation options that we will teach you in this article have been proven.
-Although they can take a bit of upfront work, you can generate leads every month once the ball is rolling.
+The lead generation strategies & options we will teach you in this article have been proven.
+Although they can take some upfront work, you can generate monthly leads once the ball is rolling.

 Ready to learn how to find motivated sellers?